AATechCulture/VuSmart/README.md

 Project Description 🤯

   This app is a comprehensive solution for single parents, combining a centralized marketplace, AI-powered meal planning, predictive demand analysis, and financial guidance.
-The marketplace allows parents to purchase essentials like diapers and clothes, earning travel miles for every dollar spent.
-The app also offers AI-driven features like personalized weekly meal recommendations and demand prediction to reduce waste and ensure availability.
+The marketplace allows parents to purchase essentials like diapers and clothes, earning points that can be transfered into gift cards , local deals, etc. The app also offers AI-driven features like personalized weekly meal recommendations and demand prediction to reduce waste and ensure availability.
 Integrated Google Maps highlights nearby beneficial businesses based on the user's location.

 Project Value 💰